Organizational Communication Courses

 Communication and Media

-COMM 450 Technologies of Communication (3 credits)
+COMM 4220.
+Communication Technologies (3 credits)

 Development and evolution of human communication technologies from prehistory through the future of computer-mediated communication networks.
 Examines behavioral, cognitive, social, cultural, and political issues of new communication technologies and their use and management.